 mOOvement uses LoRa networks to get the data from the GPS Ear Tags.
-With LoRa (long range) you can transfer data over long distances, especially in a remote areas (8 to 10 kilometres line of sight).
+With LoRa (long range) you can transfer data over long distances, especially in a remote areas (8 kilometres line of sight).
 All you need is an antenna in a location where it has 3G/4G (ideally a hill) or internet from the homestead.

 If you have a big property you can easily set up multiple antennas to cover your cattle no matter where they roam.